FightingFalcon/Sarla-Math/README.md

   * Open the project in Unity as is.

 * Unity Package Import:
-  * Download the Unity package from the Package_export folder.
+  * Download the Unity package.
   * Import the package into your Unity project.